Maine Medical Center: Affiliations

-Maine Medical Center is a teaching hospital, currently using the Maine Track program at Tufts University School of Medicine.
+Maine Medical Center is a teaching hospital, currently primarily affiliated with the Maine Track program at Tufts University School of Medicine.
 This program allows students from Maine, or those interested in practicing there, to complete the second through fourth year of medical school at MMC in Portland rather than Boston.
-MMC also hosts a number of third year clerkships for students from the Geisel School of Medicine at Dartmouth and University of New England College of Osteopathic Medicine.
+MMC also hosts a small number of third year clerkships for students from the University of New England College of Osteopathic Medicine.